After School Academy

 E-Sports

-Sponsor/Advisor: Andres Morales, Jon Peterson
+Sponsor/Advisor: Mr. Andres Morales (High School), Mr. Jon Peterson (Middle School)

 Email: andresj.morales@harmonytx.org, jon.peterson@harmonytx.org